htehrani98/ignite/README.md

 ## What does it do?
-It's project that gives a complete details of the games around the world..
+This project gives a complete detail of the games around the world...

 ## Stack used on this project: